 Fit the hood over the dummy head and tighten the drawstring (if fitted) of the neck seal tightly around the collar or, if an elasticated neck band is fitted, locate this around the collar.

-Attach the elastic line from the stand to the top of the hood (see Fig. 12 (b)).The purpose of the elastic line is to control horizontal movement of the hood whilst having minimal effect on the vertical movement.
+Attach the elastic line from the stand to the top of the hood [see Fig. 12 (b)].The purpose of the elastic line is to control horizontal movement of the hood whilst having minimal effect on the vertical movement.
 A light elastic approximately 1 m in length has been found to be suitable.

 Adjust the height of the stand so that the top of the hood is not fouled by the elastic line at the limit of its vertical movement.